fehertoypeter/FluentAir/src/DevelopmentTasks.md

   ```
 - Ensure security, possibly using Firebase Functions.
 - The profile menu should only be visible when the user is logged in.
-- Include a logout button in the profile menu.
+- Set the logout function to the logout button in the profile menu.
 - User data should be accessible throughout the app for various features.

 ### 2. User Roles & Permissions